 GeneCards Summary for VNN1 Gene

 VNN1 (Vanin 1) is a Protein Coding gene.
 Diseases associated with VNN1 include Malaria.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Innate Immune System.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds and GPI anchor binding.
 An important paralog of this gene is VNN2.

 UniProtKB/Swiss-Prot Summary for VNN1 Gene